 By Marika Sboros

-US investigative journalist Nina Teicholz presented this and other explosive evidence during her testimony as an expert witness for Noakes.
-That was at the HPCSA’s fourth session of the hearing against him in Cape Town on October 25, 2016.
+US investigative journalist Nina Teicholz was an expert witness for Noakes at the HPCSA’s fourth session of the hearing against him in Cape Town on October 25, 2016.
+She gave explosive testimony, as this first of a two-part series shows.

-In her testimony, Teicholz drew heavily from The Big Fat Surprise.
-It’s a seminal, unique work she published in 2014.
-It is the fruits of 10 years’ research into what one wouldn’t ordinarily think of as a murky world: nutrition science.
+In her testimony, Teicholz drew heavily from her book, The Big Fat Surprise.
+It’s a seminal, unique work published in 2014.
+It is also the fruits of 10 years’ research into what one wouldn’t ordinarily think of as a murky world: nutrition science.

-In The BMJ, former editor Dr Richard Smith is similarly expansive.
-In a three-page review, Smith says that the book “shook” him.
-He also says that Teicholz has done “a remarkable job in analysing the weak science, strong personalities and vested interests in political expediency”.
+In The BMJ, former editor Dr Richard Smith was similarly expansive.
+In a three-page review, Smith said that the book “shook” him.
+Teicholz had done “a remarkable job in analysing the weak science, strong personalities and vested interests in political expediency”.

 The Economist named The Big Fat Surprise the Number 1 science book of 2014 and called it a “nutrition thriller”.
 Teicholz joked that that’s “probably an oxymoron”.

-Still, it is a fascinating, forensic journey into the world nutrition science.
+Still, her book is a detailed and fascinating, forensic journey into the murky world of nutrition science.
 It reveals the policy, personalities, politics and influence of industry in the construction, implementation and maintenance of official dietary guidelines.
-It is often not a pretty picture.
+It is often an ugly picture.

 In her evidence, Teicholz looked at the science to support the guidelines’ low-fat, high-carb recommendations when the US first introduced them.
-She showed that top scientists knew there was evidence to the contrary but ignored or suppressed it for decades.
+She showed that top scientists knew that there was evidence to the contrary.
+They simply ignored or suppressed the evidence for decades.

-Just as shocking, she said that official dietary advice deprived infants and children of vital dietary fats needed to absorb vitamins and other nutrients during their most formative years.
+Just as shocking, Teicholz told the Noakes hearing that official dietary advice deprived infants and children of vital dietary fats needed to absorb vitamins and other nutrients during their most formative years.

-The sub-text of her evidence throughout was that the same applies to South Africa’s dietary guidelines.
+The sub-text of her evidence throughout was that the same applied to South Africa’s dietary guidelines.

 Teicholz told the hearing how her nutrition journey began: with an investigation into trans fats for Gourmet, a food magazine, in 2004.
 Consequently, this assignment introduced her to the “world of fat”.